Volvo B10BLE: Singapore

-In Singapore, all SBS Transit B10BLEs were bodied by Volgren.
+In Singapore, all SBS Transit B10BLEs were bodied by Volgren of Australia.

-One diesel-powered demonstrator (SBS1688K) was introduced in 1997 and scrapped in 2015 after reaching its 17-year lifespan.
-It was also SBS's first low entry bus.
+One diesel-powered demonstrator (SBS1688K) was introduced in 1997. they had entered service in 1998, plying on Bus 16.
+The bus was retired and scrapped in 2015 after reaching its 17-year lifespan.
+It was also SBS's first low-entry bus.
+SBS1688K was powered by the Volvo DH A-245 engine (9,603cc), and fitted with a 5-speed ZF Ecomat 5HP 500 transmission that is compliant to meet european emission standard Euro 2.

-The other 12 were CNG powered.
+However, the other 12 were Compressed natural gas powered.
 2 units entered service in April and July 2002, initially serving Jurong Island routes.
 When the contract ended, these buses were redeployed to serve bus routes serving the far west of Singapore.
 The remaining 10 buses, which were kept in storage, entered revenue service in early 2006.
-Due to the scarcity of CNG refueling points in Singapore and various factors, all units were withdrawn by July 2019.
-Only the first two units were kept at St Andrew's Autism School and Tan Tock Seng Hospital for preservation while the later batches were all scrapped.
-The CNG buses are the last public buses to use plastic destination signages and are also the last non-wheelchair accessible single deck rigid buses in Singapore.
+Due to the scarcity of Compressed natural gas refueling points in Singapore and various factors, all units were withdrawn by July 2019.
+Only the first two CNG B10BLEs (SBS2988M & SBS2989K) were kept at Saint Andrew's Autism School and Tan Tock Seng Hospital respectively for static preservation while the later units were all scrapped.
+The Compressed natural gas (CNG) B10BLEs are the last public buses to use plastic destination signages and are also the last non-wheelchair accessible single deck rigid buses in Singapore. the CNG batch of these vehicles are equipped with a Volvo GH B-245 engine (9,603cc), which its Euro 3 compliant, and 4-speed ZF Ecomat 4HP 500 transmission.